lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 }
 ```

-`parseAndRender` is exactly what we need.
+`parseAndRender` was exactly what we needed.
 Now, on the `Card/index.js` file, import the function and use it:

 ```js
 import { parseAndRender } from "./ParseAndRenderCard.bs";